Blood & Breath Tests

 The penalties for refusal might include the following:

-Second refusal: Licensee suspension for 18 months, if there a previous refusal or DWI conviction in the last 5 years
+- Second refusal: Licensee revocation for 18 months minimum, if there a previous refusal or DWI conviction in the last 5 years

-At Tilem & Associates, PC, our Bronx DWI attorneys know how serious a DWI combined with the penalties for refusing a chemical test can be.
+At Tilem & Associates, PC, our Bronx and White Plains DWI attorneys know how serious a DWI combined with the penalties for refusing a chemical test can be.
 If you have been arrested, you need a hard-hitting defense team.
-We have Attorney Tilem, a former senior prosecutor who has handled thousands of criminal cases over the years.
+We have Attorney Peter Tilem, a former senior prosecutor who has handled thousands of criminal cases over the years.

-We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Bronx or elsewhere.
+We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Westchester, Bronx or Manhattan area or elsewhere.